xdrip-js/Lookout/README.md

 * after 5 minutes the state will change to "Second calibration" - enter the second calibration by clicking the "Calibration" button and entering the value from a finger stick.
 * after 5 minutes the state will change to "OK" and dexcom-calibrated BG values will be displayed.

+## Reset a Transmitter
+* Ensure the transmitter ID is entered as described above.
+* Click "Menu" on the Lookout page, then "CGM" and "Transmitter", then "Reset Transmitter", then "Reset"
+* wait 5 minutes and press the "Menu" button, then "CGM" and "Transmitter", the Age should show as less than a day.
+* After successfully resetting the transmitter, follow the instructions above to start a sensor session.

 ## Making it permanent
 So far in the above you've only run Lookout from the command line - the next time you close your terminal, or reboot your rig, it will only run if you add it to your crontab:
 ```